52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 #### Exact Duplicates (Same MD5 Hash)

+When a file with the same destination filename and identical content (same MD5 hash) is detected:

 **If `DELETE_DUPLICATES = true`** (default):
 - The duplicate file is deleted immediately
 - Statistics track bytes deleted